-You can clear vegetation for a new dwelling or building and associated structure that has been approved under the Development Act 1993.
+You can clear vegetation for a new dwelling or building and associated structure that has been approved under the Planning, Development and Infrastructure Act 2016.

 A building means a building, dwelling or structure that is permanently fixed to land so that it cannot be moved without dismantling or destroying it.
 This includes a transportable building if connected to a sewage system or a septic tank and then is not moved after it is first connected to that sewage system or septic tank.

 The new dwelling, building or structure must be situated in a location that avoids and minimises the loss of native vegetation.
 You should be able to demonstrate that any alternatives have been considered, including areas that involve no vegetation clearance situated on a different part of the block or where the vegetation is less significant (or more degraded) than the vegetation proposed to be cleared.

 You are not permitted to clear for this activity if you are:

 - clearing vegetation previously established as a condition of a consent for clearance or under regulation (including a condition in respect of clearance permitted under revoked regulations)